shimelisa/alx-low_level_programming/0x14-bit_manipulation/README.md

 This project covered topics on how to manipulate bits and use the bitwise operators `>>`, `<<`, `&`, `|`, and `^` in C.

-* `bitwise operator`: is operator that compares value bit by bit and it includes:
+* `bitwise operator`: is operator that compares two values or single value bit by bit and it includes:
    * `&`: AND `bitwise binary` operator
    * `|`: OR `bitwise binary` operator --> A OR B = Including Boxth (A or B or both are 1)
    * `~`: NOT `bitwise unary` operator